bostonphp/PHP-Beginners-Book/intro_to_html/intro_to_html.markdown

 ## How
 ## Why
 ## Tools
+HTML is unique among other the various other web technologies in the sense that the only think you need to build a site is a simple text editor.
+Something as simple as vi or Notepad will suffice.
+You don't need a server sitting in some warehouse in Virginia or ...
+You don't even need web server software like Apache of IIS.
+You can simply save the file and open it directly in a web browser.
 ## Basic Structure

 ### Bare Minimum
 #### DocType
+If a webpage is missing a DOCTYPE tag or has some sort of “transitional” doctype tag, the page will be rendered in what is called 'Quirks' mode.
+For example if you are using IE7 and run across a page that has no doctype specified, IE7 will assume it’s an old, outdated page, and will render the page just as it looked in IE6.
+That’s quirks mode.

+So it is important to have a doctype tag if you want your webpage to display in Standards mode, as expected.

+As a general rule you want to always build for Standards mode.

+	<!doctype html>

 #### Head
 #### Title
 #### Body